 Setup Staff Particulars

-Group Administrator shall be able to create, update, delete, search, and sort staff particulars for Staff Reminder Module.
-Active staff particulars will be retrieved and auto populated in Add Staff and Update Staff pages.
+Group Administrator shall be able to view, search and sort all staff particulars in R365, and create, update, delete staff particulars if the staff and the group administrator are from a same “Department”.
+Active staff particulars will be retrieved and auto populated in Add Staff Monitor Record and Update Staff Monitor Record pages.

 Following fields shall be available in create staff particulars page